improbable-eng/etcd-cluster-operator/docs/contributing.md

 For example an end to end test may create an `EtcdCluster` and assert that it can connect to it from inside the cluster using the expected DNS name.
 Elements of the Kuberentes API that a user might interact with, such as the `status` field on an `EtcdCluster` resource, may also be interacted with.

+## Release Process

+Releases of the operator occur whenever the team feel there is sufficient new features to produce a release.
+The version string will be prefixed with `v` and use semver.

+### Pre-release tasks

+* Sanity check documentation under `docs` and `README.md`.
+* Compile and prepare release notes under `docs/release-notes/$VERSION.md`.
+For example version v0.1.0 would have a file `docs/release-notes/v0.1.0.md`.

+### Process

+1. Tag the repository with the new version, e.g., `git tag v0.1.0` and push the tag to GitHub.
+2. Mark the tag as a release on GitHub.
+3. Build a Docker Image from the repository at that tag and push it to Docker Hub.
+4. Build a version of the deployment YAML with the image tag, attach it to the GitHub release as a YAML file.